Rationally Biased Learning: A mathematical model of repeated decision-making under ambiguity

-In an evolutionary interpretation, payoffs are measured in ``fitness'' unit.
-For instance, costs might be measured in ``number of days alive'' or ``number of days in a reproductive state'', taken as proxies for the number of offspring.
+Now, to compare strategies, we will make up a criterion, or an objective function for the~DM.
+In an evolutionary interpretation, payoffs are measured in ``fitness'' unit, for instance ``number of days alive'' or ``number of days in a reproductive state'', taken as proxies for the number of offspring.
 The payoffs depend both on the decision and on the state of Nature as in Table~\ref{tab:costs_BadGood}.